-In my mind, one of the easiest doctrines in Christian theology to caricature is divine impassibility, the notion that God is not subject to passions.
-Ever since my study in divine simplicity last spring, I’ve been wanting to read more about divine impassibility, which is something like a sister doctrine to simplicity.
+In my mind, one of the easiest doctrines in Christian theology to caricature is divine impassibility, the notion that (simply stated) God is not subject to passions.
+My studies in divine simplicity have increased my interest in divine impassibility, which is something like a sister doctrine to simplicity.
 In my mind, divine impassibility is one of those doctrines that demonstrates the value of studying historical theology.
 When we approach it directly from a theological or philosophical angle, it can seem (like simplicity) bizarre, plainly unbiblical, even monstrous.
 But if you trace its development historically, getting a sense of why it was developed and what its defenders meant by it, a very different picture emerges.
 I would say, after a little bit of study, that what impassibility ultimately means is not that God is devoid of an emotional life, but that He is perfect God in His emotional life.
 Counter-intuitively, I find it a comforting doctrine.

 Two great resources for learning more about divine impassibility are:

 1) Derek Rishmawy has a helpful and articulate post over at Mere Orthodoxy in which he untangles many of the misconceptions associated with this doctrine.
 He rebuts the wrong idea that impassibility means God has no emotions whatsoever, drawing attention to the distinction the fathers and medieval theologians made between “passions” and “affections.”
 He interacts with some of the biblical arguments, showing that biblical assertions about God’s emotions need not be taken as mere “anthropomorphisms,” although they must be interpreted in light of a strong Creator-creation distinction.
 He also demonstrates how impassibility springs from a high view of divine sovereignty and Lordship, and how a rich doctrine of impassibility and a rich doctrine of the Incarnation ultimately support one another.
 Here’s my favorite quote: